bbepis/XUnity.AutoTranslator/README.md

 #### Asset Loading Methods
 The methods `RegisterAssetLoadingHook( HookBehaviour behaviour, Action<AssetLoadingContext> action )` and `RegisterAsyncAssetLoadingHook( int priority, Action<AsyncAssetLoadingContext> action )` hooks into the `AssetBundle` API when loading assets.

-These methods registers prefix callbacks, which means the assets themselves wont be loaded yet when they are called.
+These methods register prefix callbacks, which means the assets themselves won't be loaded yet when they are called.

 The callbacks take the types `AssetLoadingContext` and `AsyncAssetLoadingContext` as an argument, respectively.
 Let's take a look at their definitions: